awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-websocket-api-routes-integrations.md

 After setting up a route for an API Gateway WebSocket API, you must specify the integration you'd like to use\.
 As with a route, which can have a route request and a route response, an integration can have an *integration request* and an *integration response*\.
 An *integration request* contains the information expected by your backend in order to process the request that came from your client\.
 An *integration response* contains the data that your backend returns to API Gateway, and that may be used to construct a message to send to the client \(if a route response is defined\)\.

-For more information about setting up integrations, see [Set up WebSocket API Integrations in API Gateway](apigateway-websocket-api-integrations.md)\.
+For more information about setting up integrations, see [Setting Up WebSocket API Integrations](apigateway-websocket-api-integrations.md)\.

 ## Important Differences Between WebSocket APIs and REST APIs<a name="apigateway-websocket-api-overview-integrations-differences"></a>